ev3lessons/FLL-Tutorials/HallOfFame/_posts/2018-06-07-Droids - Copy.markdown

 We popularized the box robot design with our TARDIS in 2014.
 TARDIS stands for Technically Advanced Robot Designed in Style.
 The robot was a blue box.
 Our robot design handout that year also looked like a TARDIS.
 The box style robot is not needed to win a competition, but does help put attachments on quickly.
 Try to experiment with passive attachments.
 Rubber bands, pneumatics and gravity-based attachments can set you apart while teaching you new skills.
 Focus on reliability first.

 > Don't build to impress a judge.
-Build the way you do because it helps accomplish something you could not otherwise or it is something you are passionate about.
+Build the way you do because it helps accomplish something you could not otherwise or it is something you are passionate about learning and trying.

 ### Share one tip about the doing the research project